 Page numbers reference the Premium editions unless otherwise noted.

-EGG crosses himself a bit in the introduction to Vol 3 where he says you should "construct at least three levels" of your dungeon before play.
+EGG crosses himself a bit in the introduction to this volume.
+He says you should "construct at least three levels" of your dungeon before play.
 In Vol 1 he says that in preparation for the campaign "the referee must draw out a minimum of half a dozen maps of the levels of his 'underworld.'"
+Maybe three levels takes a half-dozen maps.

 Check out the level of mapper-paranoia in his sample dungeon level.
 Holy cow.
-Slanting passages (with no purpose other than to confuse mappers), rotating rooms, one-way and two-way teleporters...
+Slanting passages with no purpose other than to confuse mappers, rotating rooms, one-way and two-way teleporters... it's a bit insane.

 SAMPLE MAP OF UNDERWORLD LEVEL [...]1.
 Note stairs down lead through blind passages and return to circular room with wedge-shaped divisions.
 Unless secret door is located this area will lead nowhere.2.
 This is a simple room-labyrinth, generally leading nowhere, but “A” would be a room containing a monster and treasure, i.e. let us say “4 ogres with 2,000 G.P. and 1 magic potion.”3.
 This area simply illustrates the use of slanting passages to help prevent players from accurately mapping a level (exact deviation from cardinal points is quite difficult for them to ascertain).4.
 No matter which way west players move they will end up turning into the lair of the monster “B,” let us suppose a basilisk.
 There is a false door in the second passage north.
 The tunnel to the east contains a trap, “C,” a slide to a lower level which is disguised as a set of up stairs.5.
 The combinations here are really vicious, and unless you’re out to get your play- ers it is not suggested for actual use.
 Passage south “D” is a slanting corridor which will take them at least one level deeper, and if the slope is gentle even dwarves won’t recognize it.
 Room “E” is a transporter, two ways, to just about anywhere the referee likes, including the center of the earth or the moon.
 The passage south containing “F” is a one-way transporter, and the poor dupes will never realize it unless a very large party (over 50’ in length) is entering it.
 (This is sure-fire fits for map makers among participants.)6.
 Again, here are a couple of fun items to throw at players.
 “G” is a shifting sec- tion of wall, with a secret die roll to determine which way it will go: 1 = N., 2 = E., 3 = S., 4 = W., and 5 & 6 it stays put!
 Such a section will possibly close one of the four corridors, possibly blocking access to/from the trapdoor located in the room 20’ square located in the northwest.
 Point “H” is a two-way secret door.
 On an odd die result, let us suppose, it opens on a room to the west.
 Oth- erwise it opens on a passage south.
 The same trick can be used with staircases, having them go up or down at random.7.
 This is the nexus for a modular section which will revolve at random periods.
 Although the passages north, south, etc. will always remain the same, the areas 10’ × 20’ beyond will be different at various times.
 Again, this will frustrate those setting out to map a level.
 All round rooms must not be nexuses.
 However, the circular structure in example 1. could, with a bit of alteration, be made into one, as could any room of any shape, providing the modules were properly designed so as to rotate around it.8.
 Note the pit (X) at the four-way intersection containing a secret door on its south surface.
 A small tunnel will lead discoverers to the room containing mon- ster “I” . . . a true troll or two perhaps.
 The western portion contains the room of some evil man, complete with two secret doors for handy escape.
 There is also a flight of stairs leading down.
 Falling into the pit would typically cause damage if a 1 or a 2 were rolled.
 Otherwise, it would only mean about one turn of time to clamber out, providing the character had spikes or associates to pull him out, and providing the pit wasn’t one with a snap-shut door and the victim was alone.
 (5)